 By Rodgers & Hart?
 Not Really.

-". . .the 'Blue Moon' history, for all of its known convolutedness and remarkableness, actually begins much earlier, its unknown history even more remarkable and convoluted and its agency lying at that very intersection of those final Hart lyrics being either his “simplest or most banal.”
+". . .the history of 'Blue Moon,' for all of its known convolutedness and remarkableness, actually begins much earlier.
+Its unknown origins are even more remarkable and convoluted, and its agency lies at that very intersection of those final Hart lyrics being either his 'simplest or most banal.'”

-". . .the lyrics. . . .weren’t written by Hart; nor was the melody penned by Rodgers.
-Rather, the song was composed. . .by a 17-year-old, the son of Polish immigrants in Troy, on the East bank of the Hudson River in upstate New York.
+". . .the lyrics. . .weren’t written by Hart, nor was the melody penned by Rodgers.
+Rather, the song was composed in 1931 by a 17-year-old, the son of Polish immigrants, in Troy, on the East bank of the Hudson River in upstate New York.
 His name was Edward W. Roman."

 "I know because I am his daughter and because I have always known this story.
-It’s been a part of my family for all of my growing-up years, the source of whispers about 'that "Blue Moon" thing' among the adults. . .and a matter of curiosity among the more curious of the youngsters, of which I was perhaps the most curious."
+It's been part of my family for all of my growing-up years, the source of whispers about 'that "Blue Moon" thing' among the adults. . .a matter of curiosity among the more curious of the youngsters, of which I was perhaps the most curious."

 Six Unknown Songs Discovered

 "But he had.
-A young club manager and amateur songwriter, Henry R. Dutton—whose name I had never heard until slipping his letter to my father out of its envelope—proposed right after the article about the lawsuit appeared in The Knickerbocker Press that they collaborate."
+A young club manager and aspiring songwriter, Henry R. Dutton—whose name I'd never heard until slipping his letter to my father out of its envelope—proposed right after the article about the lawsuit appeared in The Knickerbocker Press that they collaborate."

 Rodgers & Hart Lawsuit Settled?
 Really.

-“'Your father,' my Uncle Dom said. . .had gotten chummy with Chris after meeting my mother.
+My Uncle Dom said my father "had gotten chummy with Chris after meeting my mother.
 Chris had heard the song on the radio; had learned that the sheet music alone had racked up $75,000 in sales in the first year; and insisted they sue."